 Repayment periods can be arranged to suit the member but are usually over 2 or 3 years.
 Higher value loans may be taken over 4 years, while loans over £10,000 may be considered over 5 years.
 There are certain loans which are regarded as Annual loans, eg. Holidays, Christmas, Car Tax, Insurance, Rates etc. Such loans should be fully paid within 12 months.

-We can arrange weekly, fortnightly, four-weekly or monthly repayments, and payments can be made at the counter, by direct debit, standing order or even via on-line banking.
+We can arrange weekly, fortnightly, four-weekly or monthly repayments, and payments can be made at the counter, by direct debit or even via on-line banking.

 Credit Searches and your Credit Score